What Is Hirschsprung Disease?

 What Causes Hirschsprung Disease?

-Hirschsprung disease prevents bowel movements (stool) from passing through the intestines due to missing nerve cells in the lower part of the colon.
+Hirschsprung disease prevents bowel movements (stool) from passing through the intestines due to missing nerve cells in the intestine.
+Most commonly, it involves the part of the colon close to the anus (where poop leaves the body).
+But it can involve the entire intestine.
 It's caused by a birth defect.

-Children who have Hirschsprung disease are missing those nerves along part of the length of their colons.
-This prevents the colon from relaxing, which can cause a blockage of digested material and make it hard for poop to pass.
+Children who have Hirschsprung disease are missing those nerves along part of the length of the intestine.
+This prevents the intestine from relaxing, which can cause a blockage of digested material and make it hard for poop to pass.

 Doctors aren't sure why some children get Hirschsprung disease.
 But they do know it can run in families.
 It also affects boys more often than girls.
 Children with Down syndrome and genetic heart conditions also have an increased risk of Hirschsprung disease.